tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 ```

 - note that we didn't get the warnings about the missing **package.json** file like we did last time
-- PS - `--save` has been *optional* for a few years now and can be omitted. npm now adds the `"dependencies":` key to **package.json** automatically whenever you install new packages
+- PS: the `--save` flag has been *optional* for a few years now and can be omitted. npm now adds the `"dependencies":` key to **package.json** automatically whenever you install new packages

 ### D. Test the script